cygnet3/danawallet/README.md

 ## Try out Dana wallet

+> [!WARNING]
+> Dana wallet is currently still considered 'experimental'.
+> Don't use funds you aren't willing to lose.
+> We don't take responsibility for lost funds.

 We are looking into releasing Dana wallet on the popular app stores once the app is more stable.

 In the meantime, there are three ways to try out Dana wallet: